Eczema In Children

 Avoid triggers and treat infection

 Soap and fragrances are the most common triggers of eczema.
 Only use skin care products designed for eczema.
-Many are available on prescription from your doctor.
+Many are available on prescription from your doctor or nurse prescriber.

 Eczema is made worse by infection such as from: